rugi252126/ROS_TicTacToe/README.md

 2. Second method is to do it permanently by applying new rules.
 Permanently means you don't have to do it everytime the ARM board computer is power-up.
 You just have to do it once.
 To do it, please do the following
 - Open the terminal
+- Then type: cd ~/ros_tictactoe_ws/src/udev_rules
-- Run the udev rules script
+- Run the ROS package to run the script, type: rosrun udev_rules make_udev.py
 - Plug-in your microcontroller USB to ARM board computer USB port
-- Once you see the message "New rules is successfully created", press "CTRL+C" to exit
+- Once you see the message "New udev rules is successfully created.", press "CTRL+C" and follow the instruction given in the terminal.
-- Then type: cd ~/ros_tictactoe_ws/src/udev_rules
-- Copy the new rules, type: sudo cp 25-tictactoe.rules /etc/udev/rules.d"
+- Copy the new rules, type: sudo cp 25-tictactoe.rules /etc/udev/rules.d
 - Reboot your computer

 For Ubuntu 16.04, method number 2 can be done without any problem.
 However, for Ubuntu 18.04 the script won't work because the gudev in python is not supported.
 For Ubuntu 18.04, if you are planning to create new udev rules manually, you can use below links as reference.
-Detailed explanation about the udev rules and how to create one http://www.reactivated.net/writing_udev_rules.html
+- Detailed explanation about the udev rules and how to create one http://www.reactivated.net/writing_udev_rules.html
-To check the Vendor ID or Product ID http://www.the-sz.com/products/usbid/index.php?v=&p=&n=
+- To check the Vendor ID or Product ID http://www.the-sz.com/products/usbid/index.php?v=&p=&n=

 ## 3. Hardware Setup

 ## 3.1 Linux Computer/Laptop
-I tested the game using different machines.
+I tested the system using different machines.
 Using Vorke mini computer where Ubuntu 16.04 is installed.
 And also using Raspberry Pi 3B+ where Ubuntu 18.04 is installed.
-From the design point of view, the game should work without any problem if you use other development boards.
+From the design point of view, the game should work fine if you use other development boards.

 ## 3.2 Microcontroller
 The arduino mega2560 microcontroller is used for the following reasons.